Planning is underway for Danube Day 2019. Details will be posted here in June. Read on for a summary of activities in 2018.

 The Danube returned to Vienna's Stadtpark, where one thousand children, including a delegation from Romania, enjoyed a day of eco challenges, fascinating facts, creatures, crafts and competitions.
 Robert Steiner, TV/radio presenter and Danube Day Ambassador, compered the event.
 A highlight was the Danube Puzzle Race.
 Children raced around stalls to complete eco activities - solving puzzles and collecting stamps and goodies - to become champions.
 They heard about aspects of Danube life, with information on the 14 countries, careers and the creatures that depend on our rivers.
 Get a flavour of the day from Danube Day Austria's video and facebook stream.

-The exhibition highlights 15 years of Danube Day through film and photographs of the thousands of events and tens of thousands of artworks created to mark the day.
-Pascal Rösler, who traversed 2467 km of the Danube by Stand-up Paddle Board and is featured in a documentary at the event, will take part in a Meet the Press briefing.
-Read about the event on the ICPDR website or see the exhibition press release.
+An exhibition and press event marking 24 years of basin-wide cooperation was held at the Rotunda in the Vienna International Centre.
+The exhibition highlighted 15 years of Danube Day through film and photographs of the thousands of events and tens of thousands of artworks created to mark the day.
+As well as ICPDR experts, Pascal Rösler, who traversed 2467 km of the Danube by Stand-up Paddle Board, attended the press briefing and was featured in a documentary at the event.
+Read more on the ICPDR website.

 Susanne Brandstetter of the Federal Ministry of Sustainability and Tourism (Unit for Strategic Communication and Information) at Susanne.Brandstetter@bmnt.gv.at